 Considered the master of the art and, most appreciated company in making the best-in-class gaming peripherals, Logitech is one of our favorite manufacturers for gaming accessories.
 The recently released G915 TKL is no exception in reinforcing the company’s manifesto.

-Equipped with comfortable switches, low-profile keycaps, unfailing wireless connectivity options and appealing RGB lighting, the Logitech G915 Tenkeyless delivers everything a gamer dreams of.
+Equipped with comfortable switches, low-profile keycaps, unfailing wireless connectivity options, and appealing RGB lighting, the Logitech G915 Tenkeyless delivers everything a gamer dreams of.
 The only catch the keyboard comes with is its lack of wrist rest.
-The price too is unaffordable for most of the gamers as it has a price tag of more than $200, needless to mention that it is a compact keyboard loaded with all the required features.
+The price is unaffordable for most gamers as it has a price tag of more than $200, needless to mention that it is a compact keyboard loaded with all the required features.